 Bulk Buying Discount: Often the properties are picked up at a discount to selling price as Property Partner buys in bulk.
 These savings are passed onto investors.

-Cons of Property Partner
+Property Partner Review: Cons

 Property Partner is slightly different from other platforms and also comes with some unique downsides:

-Range of fees: There is no counterparty to pass fees onto, and investors are hit with a variety of them: a fixed fee on investment, a stamp duty fee and also a 2% transaction cost to sell on the secondary market.
+Range of fees: There is no counterparty to pass fees onto, and investors are hit with a variety of them.
+A fixed fee on investment, a stamp duty fee and also a 2% transaction cost to sell on the secondary market.
 These mount up and drag on returns.

 Lack of control: The ultimate control of properties revert to Property Partner.
 They may choose to either sell (or not sell) a property despite individual wishes.